-You are never happy to see your partner
+2. You are never happy to see your partner

 Similar to the above, your partner ideally should be one of the people that make you happy.

 If you are never looking forward to seeing your partner or happy to see them, something is definitely wrong.

-The relationship is not adding to you but taking from you
+3. The relationship is not adding to you but taking from you

 If your relationship is not doing that and is instead draining you, you should know you are not in the best environment for you.

-The relationship is toxic and abusive
+4. The relationship is toxic and abusive

 A relationship where you are both hurting each other and not interested in making things work is not worth keeping.

-Your partner is no longer interested
+5. Your partner is no longer interested

 This is a clear sign that you need to leave where you are unwanted to a place where you are wanted.

 The other person has to want the same thing you do; if not, then you should start planning your exit.

-You have grown apart
+6. You have grown apart

 If both of you no longer want the same things as a result of both or one person changing, then you need to sit each other down and have an honest conversation.

-Lies and deception
+7. Lies and deception

 A relationship that was built on lies and deception cannot even stand the test of time as it wasn’t started on the right reasons.

 But even if the lies and deception started later on in the relationship, it may just mean it is time to leave.

 It is easier to forgive and move on from one-time incidence of unfaithfulness where maybe both parties – or not – contributed to.